Topmarks: Free Maths and Literacy Games for Primary Classrooms

 Many Topmarks games are designed for whole-class use on interactive whiteboards.
 Teachers can use them for starter activities, mental maths sessions, or as interactive teaching tools.
 The visual format engages children and allows collaborative problem-solving.

 Children can use Topmarks independently on classroom computers or tablets for consolidation and practice.
 The games provide immediate feedback, allowing children to learn from mistakes.
-This frees teachers to work with other groups while children practise.
+This frees teachers to work with other groups while children practise and develop self-regulation skills.

 Teachers can recommend specific Topmarks games for home practice.
 Since no accounts or passwords are required, access is straightforward for families.
 This supports learning continuity between school and home without creating access barriers.

-Teachers can maximise learning outcomes by strategically incorporating Topmarks games into structured lesson plans, using them for differentiated learning, and combining them with assessment strategies.
-The key is to view these games as teaching tools rather than standalone activities, integrating them purposefully into broader learning objectives.
+Teachers can maximise learning outcomes by strategically incorporating Topmarks games into structured lesson plans, using them for differentiated learning and supporting students with special educational needs.
+The platform also helps increase motivation through game-basedlearning.

 Topmarks is a free educational website providing interactive games and resources for primary-aged children.
 Founded in 1998, it has become one of the most popular educational websites in the UK, visited by millions of teachers, parents, and children each year.
 The site is supported by advertising, which allows all content to remain free.